 Varanasi, otherwise known as Bananas, can appear like a chaotic city.
 Travelers either love it or hate it.
 Sitting along the Ganges River, it is one of the oldest and largest spiritual cities in India and a big pilgrimage spot for many, who wish to take their departed ones to the Ganges.
 However, as spiritual as it may be, you will experience culture shock.
 There are aspects of Varanasi which will keep you on your toes!

-Contents for Things to Know Before Traveling Varanasi (CULTURE SHOCK: READ THIS FIRST!)
+Table of Contents: Things to Know Before Traveling Varanasi (READ THIS FIRST!)

 - 1 Arriving into Varanasi